FH Joanneum

-FH JOANNEUM is one of the biggest colleges of higher education in Austria.
+FH JOANNEUM is one of the biggest universities of applied sciences (UAS) in Austria.
 It has about 5,000 students and about 750 employees.
 The main campus is located in Graz and there are two additional locations in Kapfenberg and Bad Gleichenberg.
 All three are situated in the province Styria in Austria.
 FH JOANNEUM offers almost 70 degree programs in a variety of areas including business, technology, design, media, architecture, health and social services.
 The programmes are practice-oriented, project-based and interdisciplinary.

 History

-FH JOANNEUM was established in 1995.
+FH JOANNEUM was established in 1994.
 In 2001 the campus in Bad Gleichenberg started to offer health related degree programmes.